The transition back to the National Division was everything but kind on the Knights in 2018.

 McCree leads the charge in the backfield and Hamilton says he’s capable of being an every-down type of player.
 Next to him is Shasta High grad Vinny Smith, who ran for more than 2,000 yards as a senior in 2017, and Adonis Thomas, a leading running back in Texas a couple years back.
 Thomas played strong safety for the Knights last fall due to team need.
 Three-sport athlete Tyler Boston (a 2,000-yard runner at Dixon High) turned down a walk-on spot at Sacramento State to come to Shasta and can do some damage as a Knight.

 The defense still has a lot of positions up for grabs.
 Larry Polk is expected to be plugged in as the middle linebacker in Shasta’s 4-3 base scheme.
-The Knights benefit from his desire to reach a prestigious four-year school after turning down D-I offers form Central and Eastern Michigan.
+The Knights benefit from his desire to reach a prestigious four-year school after turning down D-I offers from Central Michigan and Eastern Michigan.
 The rest around him remains a question with returner Virgil Ellis and offense-turned ’backer George Fountain capable candidates.

 Newcomers flood the defensive backfield with Nick Smith, Ty Lemon and Poet Grayson all looking good early in camp, Hamilton said.
 But inexperience at the JUCO level lurks at that position.